Support While Making Tough Decisions

 Standby: What Business Owners Need to Know

-Standby is a way for your employees to collect unemployment benefits without having to look for other work.
-Standby is available for employees who have been laid off or had their hours reduced.
+Standby is a way for employees to collect unemployment benefits without having to look for other work.
+Standby is available for employees who have been laid off or had their hours reduced, and who have a probable return-to-work date within 8 weeks of the last day worked.

 Direct Links for Information You Need